Planktonicker/Lasertagopen/README.md

 📜 License

-Open Laser Tag is open-source.
+lasertagopen is open-source and licensed under the [GNU AFFERO GENERAL PUBLIC LICENSE Version 3].
+If you wish to use this project in a closed-source or proprietary commercial product, please contact chengxinze96@gmail,com for a commercial license.
 Build, modify, and dominate the arena!